braze-inc/braze-docs/_docs/_api/objects_filters/messaging/apple_object.md

 You must include an Apple Push Object in `messages` if you want users you have targeted to receive a push on their iOS Devices.
 The total number of bytes in your `alert` string, `extra` object and other optional parameters should not exceed 1912.
 The Messaging API will return an error if you exceed the message size allowed by Apple.
 Messages that include the keys `ab` or `aps` in the `extra` object will be rejected.

 {% alert note %}
-If you are sending the Apple Push Object as part of a Live Activities payload, include your `sound` string in the `alert` object instead of at the top level.
+If you're sending the Apple Push Object as part of a Live Activities payload, be sure to include your `sound` string in the `alert` object.
 {% endalert %}

 ### Apple push alert object